|

 115. bohemian

-a nonconformist writer or artist who lives an unconventional life
+a nonconformist who lives an unconventional life

 William's formative relationships with other men, significantly with Frank Merlo, is reduced to being part of Williams's flamboyant bohemian existence, "a functional blend of persistent, almost obsessive labor and pleasure in a new lifestyle to which he adapted completely."